Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: StickerQueries

 \subsection{Statistics}

-Table \ref{tab:overall_stats} presents overview of the StickerQuery dataset statistics, highlighting its scale, linguistic diversity, and annotation coverage.
+Table \ref{tab:overall_stats} presents overview of the StickerQueries dataset statistics, highlighting its scale, linguistic diversity, and annotation coverage.
 For the following steps, we use Jieba for Chinese tokenization~\cite{jieba}.

-We find that emotional expressions dominate sticker queries: 9 of the top 10 entries in both English and Chinese pertain to feelings rather than actions or visuals (Figures~\ref{fig:english_top_words} and~\ref{fig:chinese_top_words}).
-This aligns with the idea that users are often driven by internal emotional states when searching, rather than external depictions.
+From Figures~\ref{fig:english_top_words} and \ref{fig:english_wordcloud}, we observe that emotional expressions dominate sticker queries: 9 of the top 10 terms in both English and Chinese relate to feelings rather than actions or visuals.
+This supports the view that users are often guided by internal emotional states when searching, rather than external depictions.
+Although survey participants emphasized action-oriented queries (Fig ~\ref{fig:sticker-usage-purpose}, annotation patterns preliminarily reveals a stronger tendency toward emotional resonance—affirming stickers’ role as an affective communication medium.